gavrielSorek/FlightSimulatorController/README.md

-__Project Structure:__
+_Project Structure:_

 ![folders structure](https://user-images.githubusercontent.com/58228085/122649596-322abc00-d137-11eb-9eb1-fd2f35b396bc.png)

 1)	View –
-responsible of the view of each component (Main activity, Joystick ,ErrorWindow and SuccessWindow).
+The view responsible of the visual representation of each component (Main activity, Joystick ,ErrorWindow and SuccessWindow).
 Each logical part has a view model of its own.
 2)	Model –
-the main and only model of the project, implements the MVVM design pattern and its responsible of the business logic of the project.
+The main and only model of the project implements the MVVM design pattern and it is responsible of the business logic of the project.
-Contains the logic parts of the application that is being used at the view models.
+It contains the logic parts of the application which is being used in the view models.
 3)	ViewModel-
 this folder contains the view models of each logical part as mentioned above. the class connects the model to the view.

-__Installation requirements:__
+_Installation requirements:_

 •	Frameworks:
 1) Android phone -version: android 11 and above.